Troubleshooting

-On July 1st, WQED began broadcasting on a new digital television frequency (low VHF channel 4, 66-72 MHz).
-Because of this change, viewers will need to re-scan their televisions or converter boxes (see these instructions) and may need to replace their existing antennas to continue receiving WQED’s signal.
+On July 1st, 2019, WQED began broadcasting on a new digital television frequency (low VHF channel 4, 66-72 MHz).
+Because of this change, viewers may need to re-scan their televisions or converter boxes (see these instructions) and may need to replace their existing antennas to continue receiving WQED’s signal.

 If a re-scan fails to find the WQED channels, the next step is to determine if the antenna is capable of and positioned correctly to receive signals in the low VHF band.
 Unfortunately, most antennas being sold today are designed primarily to receive signals in the UHF band with some capability to receive signals in the high VHF band only.
-Manufacturers’ claims of antenna performance are usually wildly exaggerated, so to simplify things, the WQED engineering staff recommends a set of rabbit ears similar to the ones pictured below.
+WQED engineering staff recommends a set of rabbit ears similar to the ones pictured.

 For best results, the rabbit ears should be